nonlining/CarND/CarND-MPC-Project/README.md

 ![alt text][image1]

-My choice for N and dt are 20 and 0.1, respectively.
-I used try-and-error method to get these parameters, since the latancy of this simulation is 0.1s.
+I used try-and-error method to get these parameters, N and dt.
+In the beginning My choice for N and dt are 20 and 0.1, respectively, since the latancy of this simulation is 0.1s.
 So 0.1s could be a good starting point for this.
+But N = 20 would made the vehicle weave more.
+So I reduce N to 15 and this number make vehicle smoother.
+I also use try-and-error to get other parameters.

+If we don't add latency, the car will respond too slowly to changes in its position.
+So reviewer give me a hint to handle latency is to predict the state of the car 100ms in the future before passing it to the solver.
+Its advantage over choosing a step in the future to handle latency is that it decouples latency management from the choice of N and dt